SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Discussion

 There are limitations of our approach which provide avenues for future work.
 In the 2D case used in this paper, we show that it is important for our deconvolution method to account for a spatially-varying CSAS PSF.
 We address this problem by tasking a neural network with predicting a complex field, that, when convolved with the centered PSF, is capable of producing a complex DAS estimate that can fit the given DAS reconstruction.
 While we demonstrate this strategy yields advantages, it casts the PSF's spatially varying nature to the weights of a network, which limits intepretability.
 Future work could investigate methods to efficiently model the PSF's spatially varying properties while deconvolving scenes, which may enhance deconvolution results.

 Neural networks are black boxes by nature.
 While our INR can achieve high quality reconstructions, the wrong choice of hyperparameters can yield substantial reconstruction artifacts.
-Further, these artifacts are only obvious in hindsight, which can make deep learning methods difficult to deploy and trust in the wild.
+Further, these artifacts are only obvious in hindsight, which can make deep learning methods difficult to deploy in critical situations.
 However, uncertainty quantification in neural networks is an active area of research~\cite{xue2019reliable}, and future work should investigate methods for enabling a network to accurately quantify its reconstruction certainty.

 Our point scattering model makes several assumptions about the scene to be more computationally tractable.
-First, we assume no occlusion in the scene.
-In reality, occlusion adds another layer of complexity since the PSF at each point is only comprised of measurements from line-of-sight transducers.
-Accounting for occlusion may enhance results, particularly in the 3D case.
-Additionally, we assume specular scattering effects and demonstrate that achieves subpar performance on diffusely scattered measurements.
-Future work should work may show that accounting for these second-order effects yields superior results.
+First, we assume an omnidirectional scattering model and we do not account for occlusion.
+It remains an interesting direction of future work to account for anisotropic scatterers and occlusion, perhaps by adding a dependence on look angle to the network.
+Accounting for these effects may enhance results, particularly for 3D reconstructions.

-With regards to our real data, while using sonar measurements captured in-air serves as a valuable proxy for in-water measurements, in-water SAS systems must address different issues such as sound speed profiles and platform motion estimation, which makes imaging more challenging.
+Regarding the realism of the AirSAS system, sonar measurements captured in-air serve as a valuable proxy for in-water measurements.
+However, imaging underwater must address additional challenges such as non-homogeneous mediums and sensor location uncertainty.
+Future work should seek to evaluate the performance of the proposed method under these conditions.
 Additionally, future work should investigate the application of our deconvolution method to 3D SAS data where a CSAS senses depth by hovering above the seafloor at different heights or radii.
 Finally, we hope to extend this method to additional geometries, like side-scan SAS, in future work.

 Nevertheless, we believe the proposed method pushes CSAS imaging capabilities a step further, particularly by enabling low bandwidth systems to recover salient scene features that are degraded with conventional reconstruction methods.
 We hope this work sparks additional interest in applying neural networks to SAS image reconstruction and proves useful for future imaging tasks.